Friday2 September 2011

 He made clear his complete disagreement with the Government's intended actions.
 “I would employ MEN” he said, “ But the Minister is hell-bent on finding employment for butch lesbians and buggered if I can give a toss any more.

-When in need of a drink to fill the soul
+When in need of a drink to Refresh the soul

 Drop into the Knight & Drummer Free House.

 “ For we wrestle not against flesh and blood, but against Principalities, against Powers,